Ever wondered how the Dutch ditch their Christmas trees? Here’s how (photos inside!)

 Burning the old Christmas tree

-As a kid, I grew up with the burning of Christmas trees tradition that takes place every year in the Netherlands the more trees burning the better!
+As a kid, I grew up with the tradition of burning Christmas trees every year in the Netherlands the more trees burned, the better!

 It brings back the primal being in you, and, well, big fires are awesome!